Updated March 3, 2022 . AmFam Team

 You love to clean your home.
-Well, maybe “love” is too strong a word but you know keeping a clean home helps life run smoothly.
+Well, maybe “love” is too strong a word, but you know keeping a clean home helps life run smoothly.
 When your home is clean, you’re more organized, plus your place is ready for guests at a moment’s notice!
-Try this new approach on cleaning your home with our guide on deep cleaning the right way.
+Try this new approach with our guide to creating a healthier home.

 The healthy home philosophy has been around for years.
 It's a concept that connects your well-being to the relative health of the home you live in.
-With a focus on creating a home environment free from pests, injury hazards, contaminants and allergens, the concept puts your health and personal welfare up front.
-Take a look at our tips for deep cleaning in ways that focus on removing or decreasing local hazards.
+With a focus on creating a home environment free from pests, injury hazards, contaminants and allergens, the concept puts your health and personal wellbeing up front.
+Take a look at our tips that focus on removing or decreasing local hazards.

 Whether you live in a brand new or 100-year-old house, every home can contain hidden problems.
-Take a look at this list and see what simple changes you can make to lower moisture and make your home clean and safe — inside and out.
+Look at this list and see what simple changes you can make to lower moisture and make your home clean and safe — inside and out.

 Keep it dry.
 Condensation, in any form, can spell big problems for your home’s building.
 Consider getting a moisture meter to track humidity and pick up a dehumidifier for your basement to reduce the dampness.